-Arrive in Kenya’s capital of Nairobi in the early afternoon.
+Arrive in Jomo Kenyatta International Airport, Nairobi, Kenya in the early afternoon.
 A 45-minute road transfer will take you to the African elegance of the Serena hotel.
-You will spend the evening in the lush and open surrounds of the Serena Hotel.
+You will spend the evening in the lush and open grounds of the Serena Hotel.
 One of Nairobi’s original hotels, this hotel has all the comforts of the past with the convenience of the modern era: The perfect place to relax for the evening.

-We depart for the Masai Mara at 10am on a scheduled flight and we touchdown at Ol-Kiombo Airstrip after a short 1-hour flight.
-From there we are transferred by road to our base camp situated in the actual Mara itself.
+We depart for the Masai Mara at 10am on a scheduled flight from Wilson Airport and touch down at Ol-Kiombo Airstrip after a short 1-hour flight.
+From there you will be transferred by road to the Entim Camp situated in the actual Mara itself.
 You will be staying in a classic East African style safari camp consisting of canvas tents, staffed by local Maasai.
 You will have en-suite bathrooms with flush loos, flowing water and hot showers.
 While traditional, the camp is comfortable with large beds and private verandah’s.
 That afternoon we will enter the reserve for the first time and sample one of Africa’s greatest ecosystems.
-For these five full days, we will focus on showing you the best of the Masai Mara.
-Greg will take you out each morning in the first light.
+For these six full days, we will focus on showing you the best of the Masai Mara.
+We will take you out each morning in the first light.
 We will have long wheel base vehicles with roof top hatches and large windows from which to photograph.
 Each person will have their own seat with window and hatch, ensuring that everyone has ample room to photograph from.
 Brackets, braces and clamps can be fixed onto the rails on the vehicles for tripod heads and flash brackets.
 Everything is designed to aid your photographic enjoyment.